chillicao/mmc4w/README.md

 # MMC4W-chcmod - Minimal MPD Client for Windows

-This fork is to maybe re-purpose this to focus on the music regardless of the format, metadata tags and availability of current song data such as elapsed and duration.
+This fork is to maybe re-purpose this to focus on the music, regardless of the source, format, metadata tags and availability of current song data such as elapsed and duration.
+To make it one of the "things that work" for every mpd fan and beyond [this](https://github.com/drgerg/mmc4w/blob/main/is_mmc4w_for_you.md).

 some todos:
 - make it not crash and ruin the music experience if mpd happens to have even 1 file missing 'track' or 'title' tags..